flatos/Honda-HRX217-Deck-Repair/README.md

 Includes a downloadable 3D model of the plastic ring I designed to reinforce the damaged area of the deck.

+> [!Caution]
+> The procedure described here worked for me, and the 3D models are available to download for free.\
+> But use the contents of this site at your own risk!
+> Review the [disclaimer](#disclaimer) at the end of this page.

 ## Description